rlhinrichs/numerical-methods/README.md

 ## Finding Eigenvalues: QR, SVD
 - finding-eigenvals.ipynb

 We explore the Gram-Shmidt Orthogonalization Process (QR Factorization) and Singular Value Decomposition (SVD) techniques in determining the λs (eigenvalues) of matrices and matrix multiplication.
-Here we can see _why_ each method works or doesn't, given linear independence.
+Here we can see how linear independence affects eigenfactorization.
+This forms the basis for extracting meaningful relationships between the data in a data set.

 ---